-Active or working data are refer to as research data, which is collected and accessed during the course of a project.
+Active or working data are referred to as research data, which is collected and accessed during the course of a project.
 The datasets will be expanding as the collection of new data continue and so data access is regularly required for processing and analysis.
 An important component of data management planning is deciding where and how the active data will be stored so that it is readily accessible for data processing but also secure.
 These issues should be considered:

 - Anticipated size of datasets

 - Perform capacity planning of CPU, memory and diskspace over lifetime.
 This ensures that the systems employed are able to scale with the expected requirements.

 - Computational requirements: Large-scale analyses may require high-speed processors, network bandwidth (speed) and a substantial amount of disk space

 - Needed skills regarding data and system handling